Case studies

 I was contacted by VocalEyes, having previously worked with their Interim CEO.
 VocalEyes bring art and culture to life for blind and visually impaired people at theatres, museums, galleries, heritage sites and online.

-I’m working with the Chair and Trustees, providing administrative governance and recruitment support to the Board.
+I worked with the Chair and Trustees, providing administrative governance and recruitment support to the Board.

 English PEN, London